Kiran Desai

 Kiran Desai is an Indian author.
-Her novel The Inheritance of Loss won the 2006 Man Booker Prize and the National Book Critics Circle Fiction Award.
-In January 2015, The Economic Times listed her as one of 20 most influential global Indian women.
+Her novel The Inheritance of Loss won the 2006 Man Booker Prize and the National Book Critics Circle Award for Fiction.
+In 2015, The Economic Times named her one of 20 most influential global Indian women.

 Early life and education

 Kiran Desai is the daughter of author Anita Desai.
-Kiran was born in Delhi, then spent the early years of her life in Punjab and in Mumbai, where she studied at Cathedral and John Connon School.
+Desai was born in New Delhi, then lived in Punjab and in Mumbai, where she studied at Cathedral and John Connon School.

-Desai left India at 14, and she and her mother lived in England for a year, before moving to the United States.
+Desai left India at 15, and she and her mother lived in England for a year before moving to the United States.
 She studied creative writing at Bennington College, Hollins University, and Columbia University.